 THE SMELL OF MISERY

-Misery has an odor that is not dependent on the individual’s race or gender.
+Misery has an odor that is independent of an individual’s race or gender.
 To smell this odor, you may first need to redeem your senses through a healing journey, but the smell is consistent amongst all humans.

 the raging narcissist